flux-framework/flux-docs/adminguide.rst

 at job launch.

 .. warning::
-    0.36.0 limitation: all configuration changes except resource exclusion and instance access have no effect until the Flux broker restarts.
+    0.36.0 limitation: most configuration changes have no effect until the Flux broker restarts.
+This should be assumed unless otherwise noted.
+    See :core:man5:`flux-config` for more information.

 Viewing resource status
 =======================